AguaClara/filtration-theory/Fall 2018/Fall 2018 Report.md

 Note: The team contacted the CEE machine shop to assist in the construction of the three inlet and three outlet pipes.

 7. The team then attached threaded fittings to the 6 pipes so that they could be screwed into the PVC filter.
-Because the inlet and outlet pipes needed to extend into the filter column, the team needed to drill into the threaded fittings.
-The team first disassembled the fitting into its pieces so that it could be drilled into.
+Because the inlet and outlet pipes were larger than the threaded end of the fittings, the team needed to drill into them and expand the opening.
+The team first disassembled the fitting into its pieces.
 The team then had help from the CEE machine shop in opening the fittings using a .5" drill bit followed by a .505" ream to widen the hole slightly.

-The team then slid the reassembled fittings onto the inlet and outlet pipes on the side of the pipe that would extend into the filter.
+8. The team then slid the reassembled fittings onto the inlet and outlet pipes on the side of the pipe that would extend into the filter.
 For the inlet pipes, this is the end with the rectangular orifice.
-The fitting was pushed far enough back for the rectangular orifice to be visible, which allows for the orifice to extend into the filter column when the inlet pipe is attached to it.
+The fitting was pushed far enough back for the rectangular orifice to be mostly visible, which allows for the orifice to extend into the filter column when the inlet pipe is attached to it.
+The fitting should also be pushed enough so the inlet pipe, when screwed in, is close to the opposite side of the pipe.
+The inlet pipes, when screwed in, also need to face downwards.
 For the outlet pipes, the team attached the fitting to the end of the pipe with the soldered mesh.
-The team wrapped the threaded fittings with Teflon tape to water-proof the system and prevent leaks.
+The team wrapped the threaded fittings on both the inlet and outlet pipes with Teflon tape to water-proof the system and prevent leaks.
 On the opposite end of all 6 pipes, the team slid on push-to-connect reducers.
-The reducers will connect the brass pipes to the water tubing.
+The reducers connect the brass pipes to the water tubing.

-8. The team constructed the tops of the filters, modeling them after the filter top from the previous team's filter.
+9. The team constructed the tops of the filters, modeling them after the filter top from the previous team's filter.
 Before attaching any of the parts, the team wrapped the threaded pieces in Teflon tape to prevent water leaks.
 The team placed the Adapter MPT x Gasket part to the top of the filter PVC pipe and then attached the Straight Adaptor with Hex Body part.
 The team then attached the Reducer Bushing (Flush Style) MPT x FPT part to the top of the Straight Adaptor and attached the push-to-connect fitting at the top.
 The top of the filter is necessary, as it will connect the filter to the outlet stream for backwash.

+[put picture in of filter top.]

 ### Conclusion
-***Explain what you have learned and how that influences your next steps.
-Why does what you discovered matter to AguaClara?
-Make sure that you defend your conclusions with facts and results***

-To conclude the work done by the Fall 2018 StaRS team, the team has made significant advances in the fabrication of the new apparatus design.
-In doing so, the team was able to write a detailed manual that highlights clearly how the different sand grain sizes were obtained as well as manufacturing the brass inlet and outlet pipes.

-The issues the StaRS team faced have been centralized around interpreting previous teams reports as the team required clear manuals
+The Fall 2018 StaRS team made significant advances in the fabrication of the new apparatus design.
+In doing so, the team was able to write a detailed manual that clearly highlights how the different sand grain sizes were obtained and how the brass inlet and outlet pipes were fabricated.
+The issues the StaRS team faced were centralized around understanding classification for sand grain sizes, interpreting previous teams' reports, and understanding how filtration works, as all three members were new to this subteam.
+Due to confusion over the classification for diameter sizes and mesh sizes, the team had difficulty obtaining sand of the desired sizes.
+Initially, the team members confused mesh size 35 for being equivalent to 0.35 microns in diameter.
+The team realized the mistake and decided what range of sand grain size would be appropriate.
+The team also required clear manuals to assist with the fabrication, but past reports were not as detailed in their calculations as the Fall 2018 team needed.
+Therefore, the Fall 2018 team attempted to be as detailed as possible in the manual for constructing experimental StaRS Filters.
+The team also had to spend time at the beginning of the semester learning about how filtration works, which delayed filter fabrication.
+Due to these factors, the Fall 2018 team did not begin experimentation.

 ### Future Work
-The Fall 2018 StaRS team has spent their time predominately focused on fabrication of the new apparatus.
-The team is eager to continue the research for StaRS in the future.
+The Fall 2018 StaRS filter team has spent their time predominately focused on fabrication of the new apparatus.
+The team is eager to continue the research for StaRS filter in the future.

-The team will finish connecting the tubings within the apparatus to accommodate for three filters as opposed to one.
-This task will require the team to find three different 3-point connects to account for the inflow, and outflow of waste and the outflow stream to the effluent pump.
-Moreover, two effluent turbidimeters and additional pump is needed for the apparatus set-up to be complete.
+The team will finish connecting the tubing within the apparatus to accommodate for three filters.
+This task will require three different 3-way connectors to account for the separation of the influent streams, the effluent streams, and the outflow streams above the filter columns.
+Moreover, two more effluent turbidimeters and a pump will be needed for the apparatus set-up to be complete.

-The team has conducted a porosity test.
-This allowed the team to understand the material properties of the sand.
-In addition the calculation for finding the the porosity will be used to calculate the flow rate that will be used for the experiment.
-The team will need to write new ProCoDa methods for the new apparatus set-up.
+The team will need to write new ProCoDa methods for the new apparatus set-up, taking into account the calculated porosity values.
 The new apparatus will have a pump for backwash with three heads, instead of one, and it will have three effluent turbidimeters, which will act as variables in the new code.
 ProCoDa testing will not be able to begin until the new apparatus is complete.

-The Spring 2018 team determined the optimal coagulant dosage varied between 0.02 and 0.10 mg/L of PaCl.
-As the Fall 2018 team was unable to conduct experiments, the team recommends that future teams should vary the coagulant dosage within this range.
-Knowing how the coagulant dosage impacts filter performance will lead to a well-developed mathematical model for StaRs filters.
+Future teams will be conducting experiments varying the coagulant dosage. between 0.02 and 0.10 mg/L of PaCl.
+As the Fall 2018 team was unable to conduct any experiments, the team recommends that future teams should vary the coagulant dosage between 0.02 and 0.10 mg/L of PaCl, which is the range that optimizes filter performance as determined by the Spring 2018 team.
+Knowing how the coagulant dosage impacts filter performance within the three filters will lead to a well-developed mathematical model for StaRS filters in general.

-The challenges the Fall 2018 team foresee for future teams is ensuring that ProCoDa operates smoothly when the three filters are connected.
-Additionally, fixing leaks within the apparatus is another concern the team has.
-The research of this team is necessary for the development for AguaClara's filter as the results will show ways filters in Honduras can be adapted to be more efficient.
+The challenges the Fall 2018 team foresees for future teams is ensuring that ProCoDa operates smoothly when the three filters are connected.
+Additionally, the team expects there to be water leaks when the apparatus is initially set up.
+The team also believes that air bubbles may form in the sand column, affecting experimental results.

 ### Bibliography